 The felt we supply with all our sheds is superfelt, which is a highly durable form of felt that is likely to have a life expectancy of up to 5 years.
 This may differ for other types of felt, but the life expectancy is usually a minimum of up to 5 years.
 It can last longer, depending on how well it is maintained.

 Carefully remove the fascia boards, as this releases the felt to be removed easily.
 Start removing the felt from the roof, and check the surface underneath to ensure there is no damage to the boards and nails.
 If you come across any issues, deal with those before reapplying the new felt.
 Once all damages are rectified and felt is all striped, follow our steps stated above.

 Can you felt over old felt on a shed roof?

-It is not something we would recommend, as you want to strip of the old damaged felt.
+It is not something we would recommend, as you want to strip off the old damaged felt.
 You don’t want to find the old felt is causing problems to the roof boards underneath, which require some maintenance.
-New layers of felt mean the roof boards have a fresh protection, ready to last another 5+ years.
+New layers of felt mean the roof boards have fresh protection, ready to last another 5+ years.